 Again, this option is less often pursued by hopeful adoptive parents looking to add an infant to their family.
 However, it may be worth checking out the adoption policies in a few countries, particularly if you are open to adopting a child with special needs or a sibling group.
 There are children around the world in need of safe homes, and there are often grants to help offset the significant cost of international adoption in these cases.

 After you have chosen the type of adoption that you are going to pursue, the next step is to have a home study completed.
 The exact details of your home study will vary by agency, but generally, it will involve a series of visits by a social worker (and likely a fire marshall and health department inspector too) over the course of several months.
-All adults in your home will be interviewed and, depending on their ages, any children in already in the home may be interviewed as well.
-It’s not important that your home is spotless before the social worker arrives.
-It is important that you keep track of all required paperwork (keep copies of everything!), submit requested items in a timely manner, and answer the social worker’s questions honestly.
-The home study will likely include background checks, documentation of physical examinations for each member of the family, verification of household income and expenses, vaccine records for pets, and completion of trainings required by your agency.
+All adults in your home will be interviewed and, depending on their ages, any children already in the home may be interviewed as well.
+Your home doesn’t have to be spotless before the social worker arrives.
+You must keep track of all required paperwork (keep copies of everything!), submit requested items promptly, and answer the social worker’s questions honestly.
+The home study will likely include background checks, documentation of physical examinations for each member of the family, verification of household income and expenses, vaccine records for pets, and completion of training required by your agency.
 Once your home study is complete, you begin what is, for many, the most nerve-wracking part of the adoption process: waiting to be matched with an expectant mother or a child.

 While you wait